 With advance notice and upon request, we can provide TTYs and smoke detectors for guests who are hearing impaired.
 Certified service animals may accompany guests with medical needs who require their assistance while staying on campus.

-Our custodial staff cleans and disinfects bathrooms and common areas of the halls each day.
+Our custodial staff cleans and disinfects common bathrooms (in standard/traditional halls) and common areas each day.
 Individual rooms are cleaned prior to guests' arrival and upon their departure.

 Common Areas in the Residence Halls

-- Small guest lounges are available on each floor by prior arrangement with UHDS conference staff.
+- Small guest lounges are available for use on each floor by prior arrangement with UHDS Conference staff.
 Furniture typically includes chairs, couches, and/or tables.

-- The main lounge (first floor) is available for use of all conference groups residing in the building.
+- The main lounge (generally on the first floor) is available for use of all conference groups residing in the building and may be reserved by prior arrangement with UHDS Conference staff.

 - Kitchenettes may be available for use during summer.

-- Public pay telephones on the first floor of residence halls are available for guests' use.
+- Public pay telephones on the first floor of most residence halls are available for guests' use.

 - Elevator access is available in all halls except Sackett.